joaovitorbf/joaovitorbf/README.md

 ### Hello, welcome to my GitHub profile 👋

-ℹ️ I'm a version control and GitHub Enterprise support systems analyst and a cybersecurity enthusiast.
+ℹ️ I'm a systems analyst focused on version control and GitHub Enterprise support, and I am also a cybersecurity enthusiast.
 I host some small projects I have done in my spare time here.

 **Check out some of my cool stuff:**
 - [💾 Reverse engineered the Devil May Cry savegame format to create a savegame editor.](https://github.com/joaovitorbf/dmcsaveeditor)